diamonds / wild tales + lost trails

 Local Guide + Horseman (Curimataí)

 There’s an undeniable energy born from living out one’s dream, and Tau beams it in spades.
 Born & raised in quaint Curimataí, he spent decades as an entrepreneur in the big city rat race before finding his way back home.
-Today, he & his equally enterprising wife, Gilma, run our favorite pousada west of Sempre Vivas, where we’ll have the pleasure of sleeping & dining on Day 16.
-An avid outdoorsman & expert horseman, Tau will guide those in our group who opt to ride the sun-kissed sertão roads on Days 16 & 17.
+Today, he & his equally enterprising wife, Gilma, run our favorite pousada west of Sempre Vivas, where we’d happily find ourselves sleeping & (especially) dining should your itinerary call for it.
+An avid outdoorsman & expert horseman, Tau often guides those of us who hoof it along the sun-kissed sertão roads around the region.

 • Alvimar